Your online donation page is your virtual fundraising hub, providing donors with a way to support your cause from anywhere, at any time.

-In this guide, we’ll cover 20 best practices to help you create an effective online donation page that drives more online fundraising revenue for your nonprofit.
-These best practices fall into the following categories that represent effective donation page elements:
+In this guide, we’ll review best practices to help you create an effective online donation page that drives conversions and boosts revenue.
+We’ve grouped each best practice into the following categories that represent effective donation page elements:

 1. Choose the right online fundraising platform.